PanosGriziotis/QA-subsystem/README.md

 The application includes:

 - An Elasticsearch container
-- A REST API launcher built on FastAPI.
-This API integrates the Haystack logic and uses pipelines for indexing and querying.
+- A Question-Asnwering (QA) REST API application.
+This app integrates the Haystack logic and uses pipelines for indexing unstructured text in Elasticsearch document search and querying.

 You can find more information in the [Haystack documentation](https://docs.haystack.deepset.ai/v1.25/docs/intro).

 ### Steps to Set Up

 Before you begin, ensure you have Python and Docker installed on your system.
-Also, make sure you have the following versions:

-- **Driver Version:** 470.161.03
-- **CUDA Version:** 11.4

 1. **Clone this repository.**